GameMakerDiscord/Outline-System/README.md

 Credits
- - [Robert Turpin]( https://thisnorthernboy.blog/) for the spaceship sprites.
+ - [Robert Turpin]( https://thisnorthernboy.blog/) and [Breno Girafa](https://www.artstation.com/breno_girafa) for the spaceship sprites.
 Provided for demonstration purposes only, you cannot use these sprites in your own projects.